tiared/notes.stuartpb.com/content/d42ba86b-1a2c-48ef-847a-eeec24c6d3ba.md

 *Not yet implemented.*

 Plays the part of Tale as Old as Time when Mrs. Potts sings "Beauty and the Beast!"

+## Where was I? / Location history (1234*)

+Bell records the entire act - including the part where I ask Bell to replay the act to me.

+This bit can be cued by voice, but it really works a lot better if done on the Operator Horn.

+When this command is cued, Bell cuts the recording file, then starts a new one recording all the stuff I say while I review the recording, and afterward.

+Bell does not advance to the current position during playback (asking Bell where I currently am cuts the log), to avoid "Spaceballs Syndrome".

+Oh, by the way, stuff like this is why I asked you to turn off your phones.

 ## Show (me/us/them) your impression of HAL 9000 / Open the pod bay doors (49000)